-This involves taking multiple samples of tissue through a needle.
+This involves taking multiple samples of tissue (cells) through a needle.
 The needle is guided into place using x-ray.

 A radiographer will position you for the procedure.
-Once the area is identified the radiologist will clean your skin and then local anaesthetic will be injected.
+Once the area is identified, the radiologist will clean your skin and then local anaesthetic will be injected.
 You may feel some pressure, but most women report no pain.

-Multiple tissue samples will be taken and there may be the need to place a small marker at the site of the biopsy for future reference.
-The marker is made of Titanium and poses no health or safety risk.
+Multiple tissue samples will be taken, and there may be the need to place a small marker at the site of the biopsy for future reference.
+The marker is made of titanium and poses no health or safety risk.
 You will not be able to feel or notice the marker.

 Before your Scan

 Please tell us if you are on medication to thin your blood (e.g. Warfarin, Aspirin or Clopidogrel).
 You may need to stop this medication before the procedure, but only after you have discussed it with your doctor.

 It is important that you have someone to drive you home after the procedure.